elenaspb2019/ClickHouse/docs/en/query_language/functions/rounding_functions.md

 - [roundBankers](#roundbankers)

-## roundBankers(x[, N]) {#roundbankers}
+## roundBankers {#roundbankers}

+Rounds a value using Banker's rounding.

-Banker's rounding is a method of rounding fractional numbers, which differs from the usual arithmetic rounding in cases when the rounding number is a half between two numbers, it is rounded to the nearest even number.
+Banker's rounding is a method of rounding fractional numbers.
+When the rounding number is a half between two numbers, it is rounded to the nearest even number.
 E.g. 3.5 rounds up to 4, 2.5 rounds down to 2.

-Banker's rounding allows to sum rounded numbers without biasing a result.

-Examples of rounding 1.5, 2.5, 3.5 and 4.5:
+Using this method, you can reduce the effect of rounding numbers on the result of summing or subtracting these numbers.

+For example, sum numbers 1.5, 2.5, 3.5, 4.5 with different rounding:

-The sum of the original numbers: 1.5 + 2.5 + 3.5 + 4.5 = 12
+- No rounding: 1.5 + 2.5 + 3.5 + 4.5 = 12

-The sum of banker's rounded numbers: 2 + 2 + 4 + 4 = 12
+- Banker's rounding:  2 + 2 + 4 + 4 = 12

-The sum of arithmetic rounded numbers: 2 + 3 + 4 + 5 = 14.
+- Rounding to the nearest integer:  2 + 3 + 4 + 5 = 14.

 **Syntax**